 Whether it’s for a college application, a scholarship, an internship opportunity, or something else, odds are you’ll be required to produce a letter of recommendation at multiple points in your education.
 These letters serve as a sort of testimony to you as a person, student, and member of society.
 Written by teachers, coaches, and other leaders, the letters are often an integral part of earning whatever you’re applying for.

 Asking people for a letter of recommendation can feel like a daunting task.
 It’s not always easy to ask other people for favors, especially when your future feels as though it hangs in the balance.
 How do you ask someone to take time out of their schedule to benefit you?
-Whom do you ask to do this?
-Here is a collection of do’s and don’ts to help you find those answers.

 DO: Be Polite.